-All of a sudden, a concentrated portion of the eastern horizon radiated a resplendent orange.
+I looked back toward the horizon.
+All of a sudden, a concentrated point of light radiated a resplendent orange across the entire sky.
 I traversed back to the summit to get an official sunrise photo.

 A King's Peak sunrise on Labor Day Weekend, 2017, at 13,528 feet.

-What a day already.
 After soaking it all in for a little longer, it was time to return to regular altitudes.
-Getting down was simple, though always a little trickier.
+Getting down was simple, though always a little trickier for me.
 Conversations with a few people delayed the descent time, but it was still nice to rest, to exchange information, and to share the grandeur of the day.
-Onward I went.
-People were coming up in droves now.
+Not back to camp yet, people were coming up in droves now.
 Families, individuals with dogs--could the dogs scramble over the big rocks?--a grandpa and his grandchild, too.
-The grandpa had one arm in a sling!
+The grandpa had one arm in a sling.
 A couple people had practically camped on Anderson's Pass--not a bad move given the presence of little rivulets and streams coming from somewhere near the peak.
 Looking back up, the amount of rock caught my attention.

 King's Peak rocks.
 Pun intended.

 Halfway to camp a lady was looking for a couple teenagers that were in her party.
 Scanning down below with my monocular yielded nothing.
 The lady spoke of a frightful story in which a young woman in a King's Peak group got lost in the area for two days.
-Fortunately I encountered the youngsters almost three quarters of the way down.
-They were struggling in the ever-increasing warmth, but they seemed glad to hear that people were looking for them.
+Fortunately these youngsters were mearly lagging behind the main party.

 Upon getting over Gunsight Pass, I stopped at the same stream as before to fill water.
 The sun was high up now, and the hot, arid feel made me glad to have mostly downhill ahead.
 It wasn't long before the 'ole toes were getting jammed up.
 I pondered if perhaps something in the mud I'd walked through had caused my boots to shrink.
 Regardless, trudging onward was the only way.
-The place was cleared out.
 Wincing from the discomfort of stepping downward became normal.
 It seemed that I went for several miles without seeing anyone.
 Finally came the Dollar Lake sign.
 I crossed the bridge I'd taken before.
 The end felt near, but after another mile or so I encountered a lady on her way back to the trailhead as well.
 "Only five more miles to go," she said.
-Well at least the water bottles were full!
+Well at least the water bottles were full, I thought.

 Down went the chili and beans MRE.
-On went the miles as auto-pilot was fully operational now.
+On went the miles of toe-jammed hiking.
 The going was getting tougher, though it was plenty tolerable by slowing down and stepping more lightly.
-Another hiker heading out with an injured knee helped to lower my pace.
+Another hiker heading out with an injured knee helped to slow my pace.
 The man said he'd overextended himself by starting the hike at approximately the same time that I had the day before.
-We both slowly walked the remaining three miles while discussing why the U.S. remains a great nation--a suitable conclusion to a hike in one of the nation's great forests!
+We both slowly walked the remaining three miles while discussing why the U.S. remains a great nation--a suitable conclusion to a hike in one of the nation's great forests.